Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 Golden Shrimp Plant Propagation

-Golden Shrimp Plant (Pachystachys lutea) is propagated from stem cuttings at the beginning of the growing season (spring) when the plant is actively growing to hasten establishment.
+Pachystachys lutea is propagated from stem cuttings, at the beginning of the growing season (spring to early summer) when the plant is actively growing to hasten establishment.

 1. Propagating Golden Shrimp Plant from stem cuttings in soil